-Product goals are the highest level objectives regarding the product - the big, bold ideas of where you imagine your product and your business in the future.
-They should be the crucial achievements that need to happen to turn your vision into reality.
+Product goals are the highest-level objectives regarding the product — the big, bold ideas for your product and business in the future.
+These goals should be the crucial achievements that need to happen to turn your vision into reality.

-By keeping these goals always in front of you and your team, it will be much easier to focus on what needs to be done and when.
+By always keeping product goals in front of you and your team, you will make it much easier to focus on what needs to be done and when.

 S = specific, significant, stretching